garrandall/popular-music-data/tracks/forever-came-today-diana-ross-the-supremes.md

 As your eyes reached out to me
 Something warm in your eyes
 Touched my heart right then and there
-All the love i never knew
+All the love I never knew
 I found in you
 Suddenly
 My world stood still